Friday, July 31, 2009

 The underlying technology is a Flash-based presentation system that produces very dynamic presentations.
 We can zoom in and out across a large area (no sequential slides to step through), create a sequence path, embed images and video and do things that a fully blown Adobe Flash developer would take hours to produce.
 It is made by “ZuiPrezi”, who are located in Budapest Hungary.

 Currently there is not any way to embed the examples that are given on the Prezi website at: http://prezi.com/showcase/ because they do not supply embed Html code.
+However, an iframe can be used on a blog page to embed a Prezi like this:

 The above is a sample Prezi from Peter Pappas at http://peterpappas.blogs.com/ .